Original blog published on July 20, 2020 | Blog updated on April 14, 2021

 5. Not boosting posts

 A regular post (especially on Facebook) is only shown to about 2 percent of your followers.
 That’s right—2 percent!
-That means if you have 200 followers on your page, only 20 of those people will see what you post.
+That means if you have 200 followers on your page, only 4 of those people will see what you post.
 That’s a small audience for all of your hard work to provide fresh content.
 Social platforms have become “pay to play” for businesses: To get more eyes on your content, consider allocating a budget to promote your posts.
 You can “boost” posts for your services or products to target the audiences you want that content to reach.
-Your efforts will be more effective if they’re reaching the right people.
+Your efforts will be more effective if your messages are reaching the right people.

 6. Not responding to comments